-If a licensed corporation or registered institution intends to launch a corporate website to provide stock quotes, account status and financial commentaries to clients, it is not required to submit an application for approval to the SFC.
+&lt;sup>39 If a licensed corporation or registered institution intends to launch a corporate website to provide stock quotes, account status and financial commentaries to clients, it is not required to submit an application for approval to the SFC.
 However, it should complete and submit a notification to inform the SFC of the proposed changes in business plan and any new website address.

-For details of the requirements, please refer to the "Circular to licensed corporations regarding measures for augmenting the accountability of senior management" and FAQ (Measures for augmenting senior management accountability in licensed corporations).
+&lt;sup>40 For details of the requirements, please refer to the "Circular to licensed corporations regarding measures for augmenting the accountability of senior management" and FAQ (Measures for augmenting senior management accountability in licensed corporations).